vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/stylize/attrs.md

 :::

-::: md-demo Horizontal
+::: preview Horizontal

 --- {.horizontal}

 :::

-::: md-demo Softbreak
+::: preview Softbreak

 A line with break
 {.break}